 Professor Paul Beaumont FRSE

 Professor Beaumont moved to the University of Stirling in August 2019 to become Professor of Private International Law in the Law School from his personal chair at the University of Aberdeen School of Law that he had held since 1995.
 Since 2009 Paul has been a Fellow of the Royal Society of Edinburgh (Scotland’s National Academy).
 Paul is one of the editors of the Journal of Private International Law since its inception in 2005.
-He is the series editor for Hart Studies in Private International Law since its inception in 2008, which has published 27 Volumes to date.
+He is the series editor for Hart Studies in Private International Law since its inception in 2008, which has published 32 Volumes to date.
 He is one of two authors of the Scottish Universities Law Institute book on Private International Law: Anton (3rd edn, 2011) and will be the general editor of the 4th edn, 2025.

 He has published several books on private international law, co-authored or co-edited, including The Hague Convention on International Child Abduction (Oxford University Press, 1999); Recovery of Maintenance in the EU and Worldwide (Hart, 2014); and Cross-Border Litigation in Europe (Hart, 2017).
-He and his partner, Dr Jayne Holliday, are co-editing the Guide to Global Private International Law (Hart, 2022) and Paul co-authored 8 chapters in the book.
+He and his partner, Dr Jayne Holliday, co-edited A Guide to Global Private International Law (Hart, 2022) and Paul co-authored 8 chapters in the book.
 He has published articles in the leading Journals in the field including two contributions to the Hague Academy Collected Courses; the Journal of Private International Law; the International and Comparative Law Quarterly; Rabel’s Zeitschrift; Revue critique de droit international privé; Netherlands International Law Review; Yearbook of Private International Law; European Law Review: Maastricht Journal of European and Comparative Law; NIPR; Spanish Yearbook of Private International Law; Edinburgh Law Review; Juridical Review; etc

 Professor Beaumont has led a number of research projects funded by the EU, the AHRC and the Nuffield Foundation doing empirical, comparative and analytical work on maintenance, child abduction and a broad range of EU private international law in the EUPILLAR project (Brussels 1a, Brussels IIa, Rome I, Rome II and Maintenance).
 His work has had an impact on the interpretation of international Conventions (eg the Hague Child Abduction Convention) and on the development of legislation (eg the Brussels IIb Regulation).